Skip to main content

 4. Click the Tag Configuration card to edit.

-8. Tip: The Parameter Values use variables set up under Recommended General Setup.
-Use the lego plus icon next to the field to insert variables into fields.
+The parameter values use variables set up under the Recommended General Setup.
+To insert variables, click the Lego plus icon next to the field.

-9. The Tag will fire with multiple Triggers, so set the Triggers to:
+8. The tag will fire with multiple triggers.
+Set the triggers to:

 • Element451 - Custom Event - formSubmitted